-Joint replacement surgery is a routine operation for people with damaged or diseased joints.
-Most often, it’s performed on the weight-bearing joints, such as the knees and hips.
+Most often, surgery is performed on the weight-bearing joints, such as the knees and hips.
 That’s because these joints are most essential to independence and mobility.
-Joint replacement surgery can be an effective way to improve quality of life and restore mobility, the recovery period can be long and challenging.
+Joint replacement surgery can be an effective way to improve quality of life and restore mobility.
+However, the recovery period can be long and challenging.
 The compassionate caregivers of Placita In Home Care are always available to lend a helping hand to individuals in Pima County who are recovering from major surgeries.
 We offer services on a temporary or ongoing basis.
 So, you can design the care schedule that’s right for your needs.

 Transportation to Medical Appointments

-Joint replacement patients need to return to the hospital for follow-up visits after their surgery.
+Joint replacement patients often need to return to the hospital after their surgery.
 The doctor needs to ensure that the surgical site is healing well and the recovery is on schedule.
 Thus, you may have several follow-up appointments scheduled.
-Patients will also need to visit a physical therapy office, possibly multiple times per week.
+Patients will also need to visit a physical therapy office.
+These visits may take place multiple times per week.
 Physical therapy is an essential component of the recovery process, as patients need to:

 - Learn how to use the artificial joint